vacp2p/rfc/content/docs/rfcs/10/README.md

 ## Abstract

-Waku v2 is family of modular peer-to-peer protocols for secure communication.
+Waku v2 is a family of modular peer-to-peer protocols for secure communication.
-The protocols are designed to be secure, privacy-preserving, censorship-resistant and being able to run in resource restricted environments.
+These protocols are designed to be secure, privacy-preserving, censorship-resistant and run in resource-restricted environments.
-At a high level, it implements Pub/Sub over [libp2p](https://github.com/libp2p/specs) and adds a set of capabilities to it.
+At a high level, it implements a publish/subscribe, PubSub, messaging mechianism over [libp2p](https://github.com/libp2p/specs) and adds capabilities.

 These capabilities are things such as:
-(i) retrieving historical messages for mostly-offline devices (ii) adaptive nodes, allowing for heterogeneous nodes to contribute to the network (iii) preserving bandwidth usage for resource-restriced devices
+- Retrieving historical messages for mostly-offline devices.
+- Adaptive nodes, allowing for heterogeneous nodes to contribute to the network.
+- Reserving bandwidth usage for resource-restriced devices.

-This makes Waku ideal for running a p2p protocol on mobile and in similarly restricted environments.
+This makes Waku v2 ideal for running a p2p protocol on mobile devices and other similar restricted environments.

 Historically, it has its roots in [Waku v1](/spec/6), which stems from [Whisper](https://eips.ethereum.org/EIPS/eip-627), originally part of the Ethereum stack.